zeroasiccorp/umi/README.md

 | 0b110    | 64
 | 0b111    | 128

+### 3.3.3 Transaction Length (LEN[7:0])

+The LEN field defines the number of words of size 2^SIZE bytes transferred by a transaction.
+The number of transfers is equal to LEN + 1, equating to a range of 1-256 transfers per transaction.
+The current address of transfer number 'i' in a transaction is defined by:

+ADDR_i = START_ADDR + (i-1) * 2^SIZE.

-### 3.3.3 End of Frame (EOF)
+### 3.3.4 End of Frame (EOF)

-The EOF bit indicates that this transaction is the last transaction in a sequence of related UMI transactions.
+The EOF bit indicates that this transaction is the last one in a sequence of related UMI transactions.
+Use of the EOF bit at an endpoint is optional and implementation specific.

-### 3.3.4 Privilege Mode (PRIV[1:0])
+### 3.3.5 Privilege Mode (PRIV[1:0])

-The PRIV field indicates the privilege level of the transaction, following the RISC-V architecture convention.
-The information enables control access to memory at an end point based on privilege mode.
+The PRIV field indicates the privilege level of the transaction, The information enables control access to memory at an end point based on privilege mode.

 |PRIV[1:0]| Level | Name      |
 |:-------:|:-----:|-----------|